atesburak/touchpad/README.md

 # touchpad
 Nothing to see here.
 Like most other laptops mine also fails to disable my touchpad when typing.
 Instead of a full fetched solution that would fix the whole OS I took the lazy path of just speeding up my manual enable/disable process.
-For anyone suffering from the same issue you the steps are
+For anyone suffering from the same issue the steps are

 ## install
 ```